playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-side-effects/index.md

   constructor() {
     effect(() => {
       const _rerunWhenThisIsUpdated = this.num();
-      // This should be using a `ref`.
+      // This should be using a `viewChild`.
 More on that in a future chapter const el = document.querySelector('#number');
       const b = el?.getBoundingClientRect();
       if (!b) return;